petersulyok/smfc/ARCHITECTURE.md

 `Ipmi` is the only place that spawns `ipmitool`.
 It:

-- waits up to `BMC_INIT_TIMEOUT = 120 s` for the BMC to become responsive (5-second retry loop around `ipmitool sdr`) — covers the cold-boot case where Linux finishes booting before the BMC is ready to answer,
+- waits up to `BMC_INIT_TIMEOUT = 180 s` for the BMC *and its fan subsystem* to become ready (5-second retry loop around `ipmitool sdr`) — covers the cold-boot race where the IPMI command interface answers before fan-level writes actually hold (see §6.4),
 - parses `ipmitool bmc info` into `bmc_*` attributes,
 - selects the appropriate `Platform` implementation,
 - calls `platform.start()` to prepare manual fan control (no-op on most platforms; enables per-zone manual mode on `GenericX14Platform`, programs NCT7904D registers on `X10QBi`),